This post may contain affiliate links. Please read our disclosure policy.

 Here is a take on simple steak fajitas with a little poblano + mushroom twist.
 I just love the combination of poblanos and mushrooms together and thought it would be fun to incorporate in a sizzlin’ skillet together.
-This dish is so simple, so easy, and so delicious– making it the perfect weeknight meal!
+These Steak, Poblano, and Mushroom Fajitas are so simple, so easy, and so delicious– making it the perfect weeknight meal!
 So, maybe this Tuesday you could fill your tacos with this delicious combination!

 SHOP THE POST.